Infeligo/logbook-spring-boot-demo/README.md

 Logbook Spring Boot Starter demo
 ================================

-This is a simple Spring Boot application to test 1.2.0-SNAPSHOT version of Zalando's Logbook Spring Boot Starter.
+This is a simple Spring Boot application to test 1.1.1 version of Zalando's Logbook Spring Boot Starter.

-The feature in test is proper `logbook-httpclient` exlusion.
-See `build.gradle` for more details.
+The problem in test is the exception thrown when trying to access `/favicon.ico` path.